devakapatel/t9-nextra-4/content/sem-4/question-banks/cjp/unit-1.md

 In this program, we first create and initialize an array of four integer elements.
 We then calculate the sum of the array elements using a for-each loop.
 Finally, we calculate the average by dividing the sum by the length of the array and display the result.

-## 9) Declare a class called employee having employee_id and employee_name as members.
-Extend class employees to have a subclass called salary having designation and monthly_salary as members.
+## <mark> 9) Declare a class called employee having employee_id and employee_name as members.
+Extend class employees to have a subclass called salary having designation and monthly_salary as members. </mark>

 Define following: